BioPAX/BioPAX.github.io/README.md

 * BioPAX [archive and downloads](http://www.biopax.org/downloads/biopax/)

 ## PS:

-Official BioPAX web site www.biopax.org has been at CBIO MSKCC until 2013; then it moved to Sourceforge (Project-Web hosting, biopax.sf.net), and
+Official BioPAX web site www.biopax.org has been at CBIO MSKCC until 2013; then it was moved to Sourceforge (Project-Web hosting, FRS, biopax.sf.net).
-its configuration and some content were in the Hg [repository](http://hg.code.sf.net/p/biopax/site).
 Now, we are migrating from Sourceforge.